GillianPlatform/Gillian/README.md

 # License
-Gillian is licensed under the [BSD-3 License](https://choosealicense.com/licenses/bsd-3-clause/) since the PLDI'20 publication.
+Gillian has been licensed under the [BSD-3 License](https://choosealicense.com/licenses/bsd-3-clause/) since the PLDI'20 publication.